Hoon Basics: Runes | Basic Programs

 We will set up a fakezod and a backup.
 Since an Urbit ship has a persistent session (as perceived by itself), it is frequently helpful to toss out a lobotomized pier and start anew.
 Because this process takes a while the first time we do it locally,

-1. Navigate to a new directory /home/username/urbit.
-(If you work somewhere else, you are completely responsible for transposing anything we do that depends on directory paths.)
+.
+(If you work somewhere else, you are completely responsible for transposing anything we do that depends on directory paths.) - Download the pill, or pre-packaged Urbit OS configuration:

-3. Start a new fakezod in this directory with urbit -F zod -B urbit-v1.5.pill.
+.
 The boot sequence will begin.
-Let this run in the background while we talk.
+Let this run in the background while we talk. - When this is done, press

-5. Copy the fakezod to a local backup: cp -r zod zod-ist-tot.
+to exit the Urbit session. - Copy the fakezod to a local backup:

 Reading the Runes